Wayland (protocol): Rendering model

-Wayland compositor and its clients use EGL to draw directly into the framebuffer; X.Org Server with XWayland and Glamor.

 The Wayland protocol does not include a rendering API.
 Instead, Wayland follows a direct rendering model, in which the client must render the window contents to a buffer shareable with the compositor.
 For that purpose, the client can choose to do all the rendering by itself, use a rendering library like Cairo or OpenGL, or rely on the rendering engine of high-level widget libraries with Wayland support, such as Qt or GTK.
 The client can also optionally use other specialized libraries to perform specific tasks, such as Freetype for font rendering.

 The resulting buffer with the rendered window contents are stored in a wl_buffer object.
 The internal type of this object is implementation dependent.
 The only requirement is that the content data must be shareable between the client and the compositor.
 If the client uses a software (CPU) renderer and the result is stored in the system memory, then client and compositor can use shared memory to implement the buffer communication without extra copies.
 The Wayland protocol already natively provides this kind of shared memory buffer through the wl_shm and wl_shm_pool interfaces.
 The drawback of this method is that the compositor may need to do additional work (usually to copy the shared data to the GPU) to display it, which leads to slower graphics performance.

 The most typical case is for the client to render directly into a video memory buffer using a hardware (GPU) accelerated API such as OpenGL, OpenGL ES or Vulkan.
 Client and compositor can share this GPU-space buffer using a special handler to reference it.
 This method allows the compositor to avoid the extra data copy through itself of the main memory buffer client-to-compositor-to-GPU method, resulting in faster graphics performance, and is therefore the preferred one.
 The compositor can further optimize the composition of the final scene to be shown on the display by using the same hardware acceleration API as an API client.

 When rendering is completed in a shared buffer, the Wayland client should instruct the compositor to present the rendered contents of the buffer on the display.
 For this purpose, the client binds the buffer object that stores the rendered contents to the surface object, and sends a "commit" request to the surface, transferring the effective control of the buffer to the compositor.
 Then the client waits for the compositor to release the buffer (signaled by an event) if it wants to reuse the buffer to render another frame, or it can use another buffer to render the new frame, and, when the rendering is finished, bind this new buffer to the surface and commit its contents.
 The procedure used for rendering, including the number of buffers involved and their management, is entirely under the client control.